AntIsBadAtCoding/OP_Script_Hub/README.md

 This script was just made for fun

-DM me at antis1212 on discord for any bugs and stuff
+DM me at antis1212 on discord for any bugs or if you want your script added

 I do not recommend using this on android. some guis including mine can't be moved